satra/NiPyPe-Paper/nipype_paper.rst

 writing common neuroimaging file formats (e.g., NIFTI, ANALYZE and DICOM).
 Being a high-level language, Python supports rapid prototyping, is easy to learn and adopt and is available across all major operating systems.
-But the Python community also embraces openness in design and availability of software and is evidenced by the growing list of python software.
+Python is also known to be a good choice for the first programming language to learn (Zelle 1999) and is chosen as the language for introductory programming at many schools and universities\ :sup:``[6] <#ftnt6>`_`\ .
+Being a generic and free, with various extensions available "out of the box", it allowed many researchers to start implementing and sharing their ideas (scratching their itch) with minimal knowledge of Python while learning more of it and programming principles along the way.
+Many of such endeavors later on became popular community-driven FOSS projects, attracting users and contributors, and even often outlasting the involvement of the original authors.
 Python has already been embraced by the neuroscientific community and is rapidly gaining popularity (Bednar, 2009; Goodman & Brette, 2009).
 NiPy, DiPy, Nibabel, Nitime, the Connectome viewer and library and PyXNAT are just a few examples.
 NiPyPe, based on Python,